Kashgar Barberry Berries

 Seasons/Availability

-Kashgar barberries are available in the late summer through winter in Asia.
+Kashgar barberries are available in the summer through winter in Asia.
+In China, the fruits are typically gathered from July through September.

 Current Facts

-Kashgar barberries, botanically classified as Berberis kaschgarica, are a rare variety that grows on evergreen shrubs and belongs to the Barberry family.
-The cultivar is named after its native region, Kashgar, which is a city in Western China known as an important stop for trade along the Silk Road.
+Kashgar barberries, botanically classified as Berberis kaschgarica, are a rare variety belonging to the Barberry family.
+The fruits grow on deciduous shrubs reaching up to one meter in height and are named after their native region, Kashgar, a city in Western China known as an important stop for trade along the Silk Road.
 It is also found in limited quantities in the neighboring country of Kyrgyzstan.
-Kashgar barberries were listed on the Red List Of Endangered Species in 1985, which was created by the International Union For Conservation Of Nature and is a list that brings awareness to the status of threatened plants and animals.
-The variety is now considered stable, but it still difficult to find due to limited habitat and availability.
-Despite its rarity, Kashgar barberries are favored as a specialty, ornamental home garden plant in the shrub’s native region, and are valued for its resistance to extreme weather temperatures and prolific nature, bearing numerous dark blue-purple berries.
-These small berries are also be used in a wide variety of culinary applications and add sweet-tart flavors to both sweet and savory dishes.
+Kashgar barberries were listed on the Red List of Endangered Species in 1985, which was created by the International Union For Conservation Of Nature and is a list that brings awareness to the status of threatened plants and animals.
+The variety is now considered stable, but it is still challenging to find due to limited habitat and availability.
+Despite its rarity, Kashgar barberries are favored as a specialty, ornamental home garden plant in the shrub’s native region and are valued for their resistance to extreme weather temperatures and prolific nature, bearing numerous dark blue-purple berries.
+These tiny berries can also be used in various culinary applications and add sweet-tart flavors to sweet and savory dishes.

 Nutritional Value